TEA: A Sequential Recommendation Framework via Temporally Evolving Aggregations: Experiment

 \subsection{Compared Methods}

 We compare our proposed models (TEA-S and TEA-A) based on TEA framework with three kinds of baselines: the matrix factorization based models, the graph neural networks based models, and the sequence recommendation methods. \\ \textbf{Matrix Factorization based Methods}: \begin{itemize} \item BPRMF\cite{rendle2009bpr}: A general learning framework for personalized ranking recommendation uses implicit feedback. \item NeuMF\cite{he2017neural}: It replaces the inner product with a multilayer perception (MLP) to learn the user-item interaction function. \item SocialMF \cite{jamali2010matrix}: It considers the social information and propagation of social information into the matrix factorization model. \item SoRec\cite{ma2008sorec}: It performs co-factorization on the user-item rating matrix and user-user social relations matrix. \end{itemize} \textbf{Graph Neural Network based Methods}: \begin{itemize} \item GraphRec\cite{fan2019graph}: It uses the graph neural network to combine user behavior information and social network information into the recommendation task.
 For fairness, we discard the opinion/rate embedding in our implementation. \item LightGCN \cite{he2020lightgcn}: A state-of-the-art graph-based collaborative filtering method.
-It explicitly integrates a bipartite graph structure into the embedding learning process to model the high-order connectivity in the user-item interaction graph. \item DGRec \cite{song2019session}: A session-based recommendation method that combines the user action-temporal information and the social information via recurrent neural networks and dynamic graph attention networks. \end{itemize} \textbf{Sequential Recommendation Methods:} \begin{itemize} \item TransRec\cite{he2017translation}: A sequential recommendation method that models each user as a translation vector to capture the transition from the current item to the next. \item SASRec \cite{kang2018self}: It leverages the Transformer\cite{vaswani2017attention} to capture users’ sequential behaviors. \item ASASRec \cite{manotumruksa2020sequential}: An improved version of SASRec with an adversarial training strategy. \item DMAN \cite{Tan_Zhang_Liu_Huang_Yang_Zhou_Hu_2021}: It effectively utilizes the sequential data by segmenting the overall behavior sequence and maintaining the long-term interests of users. \end{itemize} \textbf{Model Variants:} \begin{itemize} \item TEA-S: We use the GraphSAGE based aggregation method in the bipartite graph aggregation. \item TEA-A: We use the Graph Attention mechanism based aggregation method in the bipartite graph aggregation. \item TEA-RS: We remove the time-restricted aggregation and use the GraphSAGE based aggregation method in the bipartite graph aggregation. \item TEA-RA: We remove the time-restricted aggregation and use the Graph Attention mechanism based aggregation method in the bipartite graph aggregation. \end{itemize}
+It explicitly integrates a bipartite graph structure into the embedding learning process to model the high-order connectivity in the user-item interaction graph. \item DGRec \cite{song2019session}: A session-based recommendation method that combines the user action-temporal information and the social information via recurrent neural networks and dynamic graph attention networks. \item R-GCNs \cite{schlichtkrull2018modeling} use a different projection matrix for each relation in the heterogeneous graph and address the link prediction task. \item HAN \cite{wang2019heterogeneous} uses node-level and semantic-level hierarchical attention to model heterogeneous graph networks. \item HGT \cite{hu2020heterogeneous} designs node- and edge-type dependent parameters to characterize the heterogeneous attention. \end{itemize} \textbf{Sequential Recommendation Methods:} \begin{itemize} \item TransRec\cite{he2017translation}: A sequential recommendation method that models each user as a translation vector to capture the transition from the current item to the next. \item SASRec \cite{kang2018self}: It leverages the Transformer\cite{vaswani2017attention} to capture users’ sequential behaviors. \item ASASRec \cite{manotumruksa2020sequential}: An improved version of SASRec with an adversarial training strategy. \item DMAN \cite{Tan_Zhang_Liu_Huang_Yang_Zhou_Hu_2021}: It effectively utilizes the sequential data by segmenting the overall behavior sequence and maintaining the long-term interests of users. \end{itemize} \textbf{Model Variants:} \begin{itemize} \item TEA-S: We use the GraphSAGE based aggregation method in the bipartite graph aggregation. \item TEA-A: We use the Graph Attention mechanism based aggregation method in the bipartite graph aggregation. \item TEA-RS: We remove the time-restricted aggregation and use the GraphSAGE based aggregation method in the bipartite graph aggregation. \item TEA-RA: We remove the time-restricted aggregation and use the Graph Attention mechanism based aggregation method in the bipartite graph aggregation. \end{itemize}